flatironinstitute/FMM3D/docs/index.rst

 analytic outgoing, incoming, and plane-wave expansions of the interaction kernel and associated translation operators.
-This library is the a modified version of the FMM3D-library, with the following additions:
+This library is a modified version of the FMM3Dlib, with the following additions:

 -  Use of plane wave expansions for diagonalizing the outgoing to incoming translation operators